CircuitSpells/Notes/git.md

 ### Continue Work on Pending Changes in PR

-how to handle needing changes on a branch that is currently stuck in a PR:
+when you start a new branch, sometimes you depend on changes that are currently on another branch that is stuck in a PR.
+You can use the initial branch's commits to develop off of and then cherry pick the new commits afterward to keep things clean:
-- If branch FeatureA is stuck in a PR, create branch FeatureB off of branch FeatureA that you will continue development on:
+- If branch FeatureA is stuck in a PR, create branch FeatureB off of branch FeatureA:
 ```
 git switch FeatureA
+git pull
 git switch -c FeatureB
 ```
-- the following assumes that the PR for FeatureA has completed at this point. when finished making changes on branch FeatureB or whenever you'd like to resync main, pull latest:
+- the following assumes that the PR for FeatureA has completed at this point. when finished making changes on branch FeatureB or whenever you'd like to resync main into FeatureB, pull latest:
 ```
 git switch main
 git pull